MyAnna Buring: Television

 In 2006, Buring appeared in "The Impossible Planet", the first episode of a two-episode Doctor Who story.
 Her character, Scooti, perished in the vacuum of space.
 Buring also starred as Debbie in Much Ado About Nothing (BBC One), Midsomer Murders (ITV), Casualty (BBC One) and Murder Prevention (Channel 5).

 Buring played the role of the CND peace activist and student Adriana Doyle in series 3, episode 2, of Inspector George Gently, which was screened in the UK on BBC One in October 2010.
 In 2012, Buring had significant supporting roles in the BBC drama serials Blackout and Ripper Street.
 She also joined the cast of Downton Abbey, playing the role of the maid Edna Braithwaite in the 2012 Christmas special episode and the fourth season.
 In December 2012, Buring played protagonist Karen Clarke, a woman who is haunted by her past which eventually catches up with her, in a two-part drama called The Poison Tree that was broadcast on ITV1.
 In 2013, Buring appeared in an episode of NBC's Crossing Lines, playing villainess Anika Hauten.
 In July 2017, she played the lead role of Manchester police Detective Inspector Helen Weeks in BBC 4-part drama In the Dark.

-In 2019, she started playing Tissaia de Vries in the Netflix fantasy series The Witcher.
+In 2019, she started playing sorcereress Tissaia de Vries in the Netflix fantasy series The Witcher.

 She played the role of Dawn Sturgess in the 2020 mini-series The Salisbury Poisonings.
 In 2022 she played the role of Kate Carson in the BBC TV drama The Responder.

 Film

 In her first film role, Buring starred in a leading role in the 2005 horror film The Descent, as one of the main characters among the women who ventured down into an uncharted cave system.
 Buring also appeared in the film's sequel, The Descent Part 2, in the form of flashbacks.

 In 2008, Buring starred as Alice in the independent film Credo (also known as The Devil's Curse).
-Other film roles include Doomsday (2008) and Kill List (2011).
+Other film roles include Doomsday (2008), Lesbian Vampire Killers (2009), and Kill List (2011).

 Buring also played Tanya, the leader of the Denali Coven who are "cousins" of Edward Cullen's family, in The Twilight Saga: Breaking Dawn Part 1 (2011) and Part 2 (2012).